jamzi/devhealth/content/blog/job-scraper/index.md

 I structured the project as a monorepo and deployed it to the Zeit Now service.

 When I set up MongoDB and Gmail, I had to use API keys and passwords to access the service.
-These keys are best kept in the .env file, which is excluded to the version control.
+These keys are best kept in the .env file, which is excluded from the version control.
 In Zeit Now deployments, you can specify environment variables in the `now.json` file and add them to the service via the `now secrets add` command.
-This way, only your development environment and deployment know about these keys and they are hidden from the user.
+This way, only your development environment, and deployment know about these keys and they are hidden from the user.

 ![Now Secrets](./now-secrets.png)